 Effectiveness:

 Artificial propagation is a very effective method to solve the stated issues above.
-The advantages in artificial propagation are certainly impressive.
 Artificial propagation serves as a reliable solution to solve the issues in natural plant growth.
 Some plants in the world such as bananas and figs don’t have the ability to produce viable seeds.
 Therefore artificial propagation is used to reproduce these plants.
 This way the production of fruit will grow rapidly and the plant species won’t go extinct.
 Another advantage in using artificial propagation is how it’s a faster and cheaper method compared to growing with seeds.
 This is a massive benefit because it will not only increase the amount of plants, it will also improve the people’s welfare.
 When a plant is about to be propagated, the grower will have the privilege in deciding the desirable characteristics of the plant.
-This is also considered as a significant benefit because it will be more efficient.
 The grower can grow what is needed.

 Despite the countless benefits in using artificial propagation, there is no such thing as a perfect method.
 Therefore, this means that there are still disadvantages in using artificial propagation.
-One disadvantage is that eventhough the new plant will be identical with the parent plant, the plants will gradually loose their vigor because there is no generic variation.
+One disadvantage is that even though the new plant will be identical with the parent plant, the plants will gradually loose their vigor because there is no generic variation.
 Not that to mention that the new plants are more prone to diseases which can result in the destruction of an entire crop.
 The last disadvantage is the overcrowding of plants, the plants will then have a lack of nutrients.
 This isn’t good because the new plant will not grow perfectly.

 These are the advantages and disadvantages of artificial propagation.
-Eventhough the disadvantages sound severe, artificial propagation still is very useful.
+Even though the disadvantages sound severe, artificial propagation still is very useful.
 The advantages have provided many benefits to this world.

 Factors: